phaoust/issueWidget/README.md

 # IssueWidget

 A macOS menu bar app that displays your current GitHub issue.
 Click the issue number in your menu bar to instantly open it in your browser.
+I use it within my AI Coding workflows.

 ## Features